QuintRooms/static-assets/ares/ARES.md

 ### **Hybrid Compensation model**

 (Boolean)
+Having the Hybrid Compensation Model set to true changes the text in two places on the checkout page.

+See an example on [this](https://bookrooms.formula1.com/group-event?id=46260&utm_source=internal) portal (on the Checkout page)

 ```
 uses_hybrid_compensation_model: true,
 ```

 ### **Search Page Header Text**

 (String)

+These two keys represent the text that is shown on the search (.RootBody) page.

 ```
  root_page_header_text: 'Start Your Search',
  root_page_subheader_text: 'Reservations at 600K+ Hotels at Unbeatable Rates',
 ```

 ### **Custom Emails**

 (Boolean)

+When `has_custom_emails` is set to `true`, it will trigger a conditional in the [build_emails](#Build-Email-Script) script that will use the custom [mjml](#MJML) file inside that site's directory instead of the default confirmation email template.

+For a good example of the use of custom emails, see the RoomCash emails directory.

 ```
 has_custom_emails: true,